How much will I earn in science?

 How much can I earn as a graduate in science?

-Average starting salaries for graduate roles (sources: National Careers Service and Science Career Pathways):
+Average starting salaries for graduate roles (source: National Careers Service):

 - biochemical engineer: £30,000